 Further, the COVID-19 pandemic introduced new challenges to insurers in terms of increased claims provisions with respect to travel, landlord and business interruption.
 While there was a reduction in motor and home claims due to pandemic restrictions, there were additional expenses associated with implementing business continuity plans, enabling remote working and bringing certain functions back onshore to address the COVID-19 uncertainty.

 Compliance and regulatory changes are happening at a rapid pace in Australian insurance industry.
-The new regulations are primarily intended to reduce the improper sale of insurance products and increase the value of insurance products for consumers.
+The new regulations are primarily intended to reduce the improper sale of insurance products and increase the value of insurance products for consumers. surers are quickly automating compliance processes, considering it to be a silver bullet.
+However, automating without understanding what, where and why to automate leads to weak compliance.
 In order to avoid any civil penalties due to non-compliance, insurers are quickly automating compliance processes, considering it to be a silver bullet.
 However, automating without understanding what, where and why to automate leads to weak compliance.
 Also, insurers are not taking appropriate actions to be future-ready for any regulatory changes.

 Cost optimisation is emerging as an imperative for insurers to gain a competitive advantage.
 To gain quick results, many just squeeze a few percentage-point savings from their operations.
 Some others just jump straight to automation thinking it to be a cure-all solution to reduce costs from lengthy and costly processes.
 While these steps do offer some short-term benefits, these are not enough to guarantee survival and success for an industry facing massive disruption and shift.

 Despite the time, resources and money spent on customer service programs, many fail to deliver the desired impact.
 This is because today’s digital-savvy customers don’t just look for service, they also look for engagement.